mackenzp/als/README.md

 # ALS: Approximate Logic Synthesis

-An Approximate Logic Synthesis Tool combining mapping techniques (from Berkeley's ABC synthesis tool) and a Deep Neural Network trained to predict the logic network output error with an incremental logic gate approximation.
+An Approximate Logic Synthesis Tool combining technology mapping techniques (from Berkeley's ABC synthesis tool) and a Deep Neural Network trained to predict the output error of the network with an incremental logic gate approximation.

 Type './als' to run the als executable